Get a Kit

 A standard disaster supply kit includes a minimum of 3 days (72 hours) worth of basic supplies.
 A kit should be customized to your needs and situation.
 Below are general guidelines to follow in creating a kit.

-- Battery / hand-crank powered radio – important to monitor local media and can be used without electricity (some even come with cell phone charging attachments).
+- Battery-Powered Radio – important to monitor local media and can be used without electricity (some even come with cell phone charging attachments).

-- First-aid kit – check supply of non-prescription pain relievers, band-aids, antibacterial ointment, insect repellent, sunscreen and other items.
+- First-Aid Supplies – check supply of non-prescription pain relievers, band-aids, antibacterial ointment, insect repellent, sunscreen and other items.

 - Toiletries – hygiene items.

 - Pet Care Items

 - USB Portable Battery Charger